featherbear/UNSW-PSYC1022/site/content/post/reading-wise-and-koob-2014-the-development-and-maintenance-of-drug-addiction.md

 * Drug self-administration does not cause addiction
 * Rats and monkeys that learn to respond regularly to IV cocaine will likely take cocaine to the point of convulsion or death, many reached the point of feeling painful footshock.

+***

+> Koob (?)
+>
 > "Simple unfettered exposure to the drug (IV cocaine, amphetamines, heroin) is a sufficient condition for addiction in rats"

+Do not generalise to other drugs, other routes of administration, doses, nor to humans.

+Humans are smarter than rats - lab rats will continue to take a drug (once started on it), until they collapse.

+Rats become addicted when its drug taking becomes regular, predictable and uninterrupted; rathr than hormonal.
+Addiction is therefore behavioural, a result of self-administration of drugs that more strongly elevate extracellular dopamine levels, and from the stamping in of memory traces associated. - Wise

+Neuropharmalogical changes- Koob

 ***

+### Addition causes changes in the brain

+1) Changed by repeated drug exposure - drug-generated sensitisation of anti-reward

+2) Changed by the development of memory traces for the drug experience - that may cause cravings

+***

+The self-administration of addictive drugs cause brain and peripheral changes beyond those caused by passive receipt of the drug.

+For smokers, the primary stimulus for craving is the thought of when the next cigarette will become available, rather than the time since the last one.

+Addiction should therefore be related to the early signs of compulsive drug taking and the cravings associated with it, rather than the bodily consequences that develop after a long history of drug self-administration

+***

+***

+***

+***

+## (Koob) Negative Reinforcement in Drug Addiction - The Devil in the Dysphoria